-All parents of any grade level of Immac students, if there is anything that is confusing about your son or daughters’ education please contact me and I will help out where I can.
-Should I not be able to answer a question I will endeavor to get you the information you need from other sources.
+All parents of Immac students, please contact me if there is anything concerning about your child.
+Should I not be able to answer a question, I will endeavor to get you the information you need from other sources.

 Immaculata Catholic Regional High School